 Live in Quito, the highest capital in the world, while studying with international students at a prestigious private university.
 Your host city Quito sits 9,000 feet above sea level and is a high-altitude haven for all things fun.
 On Semester in Ecuador, you’ll take in its markets, cultural sights, and gorgeous colonial architecture.
 Nearby, mountains, beaches, jungles, and crater lakes beckon you.
-During your program, you’ll be based at Universidad San Francisco de Quito, a top-notch private university.
+During your program, you’ll be based at Universidad Internacional del Ecuador, an internationally accredited university.
 You can improve your Spanish through both language and elective courses taught in Spanish as you embrace this dazzling country.

 Spring: October 1

 - Wander through the streets of Quito on a Ciclopaseo city bike ride